Financial Help for Single Parents

 Learn how to save money this year with these twelve doable steps, like packing your lunch, setting up automatic transfers between your checking and savings accounts, and more.

-Help for Single Mothers and Fathers Across the U.S.
+Organizations That Help for Single Parents in the U.S.

 Government assistance can be hard to come by.
 Many single parents earn too much to receive benefits such as food stamps, but earn too little to get by each month.
 Find out where to turn when you need help but don't qualify for government assistance.